spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 Running *mvn install* will :

-* Build the StreamBase Fragment
+* Build the Streaming Fragment
-* Run StreamBase Fragment unit test cases
+* Run Streaming Fragment unit test cases
-* Build the application archive that contains the StreamBase Fragment
+* Build the application archive that contains the Streaming Fragment
 * If Docker is installed :
     * Build a base image containing just the product
     * Build a application Docker image containing the application archive